ethyca/fides/docs/fides/docs/tutorial.md

 ## Writing Manifest Files

 The next step is to write the manifest files that describe your privacy data usage with the Fides privacy ontology.
-Manifest files are written in YAML and are used to create and update objects via the FidesAPI.
+Manifest files are written in YAML and are used to create and update resources via the FidesAPI.

 First create a directory for the manifests to live in:

 `mkdir fides_manifests/`

 Next, you'll need to write a System manifest file and a Policy manifest file.
-These are the only two required objects for Fides to function.
+These are the only two required resources for Fides to function.
 For an exhaustive set of example manifests see the [Fides Resources](fides_resources.md) page.
 Included below are the examples we'll assume are being used for the sake of the tutorial.

 === "fides_manifests/policy.yml"